derrynknife/SurPyval/README.md

 # SurPyval - Survival Analysis in Python

 Yet another Python survival analysis tool.

 This is another pure python survival analysis tool so why was it needed?
-The intent of this package was to closely mimic the scipy API as close as possible, other survival analysis packages don't completely mimic that API.
-Further, there was a gap in the other tools, specifically, arbitrary combinations of observed, censored, and truncated data.
-The current capability is as follows:
+The intent of this package was to closely mimic the scipy API as close as possible with a simple `.fit()` method for any type of distribution (parametric or non-parametric); other survival analysis packages don't completely mimic that API.
+Further, there is currently (at the time of writing) no pacakage that can take an arbitrary comination of observed, censored, and truncated data.
+Finally, surpyval is unique in that it can be used with multiple parametric estimation methods.
+This allows for an analyst to determine a distribution for the parameters if another method fails.
+The parametric methods available are Maximum Likelihood Estimation (MLE), Probability Plotting (MPP), Mean Square Error (MSE), Method of Moments (MOM), and Maximum Product of Spacing (MPS).
+Surpyval can, for each type of estimator, take the following types of input data:

 | Method | Para/Non-Para | Observed | Censored | Truncated |
 | ------ | ---- |-----|------|------|